Mort Shuman: Early life

-Life and career
+Career

-Shuman was born in Brooklyn, New York, United States, of Polish Jewish immigrants and went to Abraham Lincoln High School, subsequently studying music at the New York Conservatory.
-He became a fan of R&B music and after he met Doc Pomus the two teamed up to compose for Aldon Music at offices in New York City's Brill Building.
-Their songwriting collaboration saw Pomus write the lyrics and Shuman the melody, although occasionally each worked on both.
-Their compositions would be recorded by artists such as Dion, The Flamingos, Andy Williams, Bobby Darin, Fabian, Ajda Pekkan, The Drifters, and Elvis Presley, among others.
+In Harlem, Shuman became a fan of rhythm and blues music in the clubs, and after meeting Doc Pomus, the two men teamed up to compose for Aldon Music at offices in New York City's Brill Building.
+Their songwriting collaboration saw Pomus write the lyrics and Shuman the melody, though each occasionally worked on both.
+Their compositions would be recorded by artists such as Dion, the Flamingos, Andy Williams, Bobby Darin, Fabian, Ajda Pekkan, the Drifters, and Elvis Presley, among others.
 Their most famous songs include "A Teenager in Love", "Turn Me Loose", "This Magic Moment", "Save the Last Dance for Me", "Little Sister", "Can't Get Used to Losing You", "(Marie's the Name) His Latest Flame", "Viva Las Vegas" and "Sweets for My Sweet".

-With the advent of the British invasion, they moved to London where they penned songs for a number of British musicians.
-After the partnership with Doc Pomus ended in 1965, Shuman moved to Paris, France, where he wrote songs for Johnny Hallyday and embarked on his own recording career.
-One of his hits in the early 1970s was "(Il Neige Sur) Le Lac Majeur".
-He also wrote a couple of hits in the UK (including The Small Faces' "Sha-La-La-La-Lee" and Cilla Blacks' "Love's Just A Broken Heart", both co-written with Kenny Lynch), as well as a musical, Budgie (lyrics by Don Black).
-With the Welsh songwriter Clive Westlake, he wrote "Here I Go Again", which was recorded by The Hollies.
+With the advent of the British Invasion, they moved to London, where they penned songs for a number of British musicians.
+After his partnership with Doc Pomus ended in 1965, Shuman moved to Paris, France, where he wrote songs for Johnny Hallyday and launched his own recording career.
+Shuman wrote songs for Eddy Mitchell and Michel Sardou.

+He also wrote a couple of hits in the UK (including the Small Faces' "Sha-La-La-La-Lee" and Cilla Blacks' "Love's Just A Broken Heart", both co-written with Kenny Lynch), as well as a musical, Budgie (lyrics by Don Black).
+With the Welsh songwriter Clive Westlake, he wrote "Here I Go Again", which was recorded by the Hollies.
 Billy J. Kramer enjoyed success with another Shuman song, "Little Children".